ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``RUN_TASK_GET_OBS_NDAS``: (Default: "FALSE")
    Flag that determines whether to run the ``GET_OBS_NDAS_TN`` task, which retrieves the :term:`NDAS` PrepBufr files used by METplus from NOAA HPSS.

-..
-   COMMENT: Need confirmation that the above 3 task explanations are correct.

 ``RUN_TASK_VX_GRIDSTAT``: (Default: "FALSE")
    Flag that determines whether to run the grid-stat verification task.